 One of the most cited in the field of concrete materials and structures, Dr. Banthia has worked tirelessly to understand the performance of concrete structures under various conditions of loading and environment, developed numerous advanced ultra-high performance concrete materials with fiber reinforcement, devised innovative methods of laboratory and field testing and developed novel sensors for structural health monitoring.
-Dr. Banthia holds 8 patents, has published over 400 refereed papers and edited 20 volumes.
-He serves on Editorial Boards of eight international journals and is the Editor-in-Chief of the J. of Cement and Concrete Composites—a journal with the highest Impact Factor in the field.
+Dr. Banthia holds 9 patents, has published over 450 refereed papers and edited 20 volumes.
+He serves on the Editorial Boards of ten international journals and is the Editor-in-Chief of the J. of Cement and Concrete Composites—a journal with the highest Impact Factor in the field.

 In the context of IC-IMPACTS, Dr. Banthia believes that the most effective way of improving lives of global citizens is through nationally supported research collaboration in science and technology.
 Through his leadership, IC-IMPACTS has demonstrated that such a collaboration brings about innovations that transform lives.
 Supported by both Indian and Canadian Governments, the $60 million Center is involved in applied research with India in Water, Infrastructure and Public Health and is dedicated to bringing advanced technologies to communities in Canada and India.
 Its long-lasting impact is already been felt through its numerous demonstrations projects in Indian and Canadian communities.
-Dr. Banthia’s work in India was recently awarded the Global CSR Medal of Leadership and Excellence.
+In 2016, Dr. Banthia’s work in India was awarded the Global CSR Medal of Leadership and Excellence.

 For more information about Dr. Banthia and his research please see the following:

 Project-Based Learning in Civil Engineering Materials